jmarranz/relproxy/README.md

 Simple Java and Groovy hot class reloader

-In spite ReloadProxy is "production ready" the API is not definitive, play if you want but API changes are to come.
+Even if ReloadProxy is "production ready" the API is not finalised.
+Play with it, but be warned: API changes are to be expected.